-Wrestling with the definitions of such words is not new.
-Over one hundred years ago people sought to understand similar concepts and a humorous yet relevant answer came from PT Barnum in describing the circus coming to town-
+Wrestling with these definitions is not new.
+Over one hundred years ago, people sought to understand similar concepts.
+A humorous yet relevant answer came from PT Barnum in describing the circus coming to town-

-A brand is a logo, name or design that is associated with a product or service.
-A brand is a symbolic link to all the information connected to a product, service, even an idea.
+A brand is a logo, name, or design associated with a product or service.
+A brand is a symbolic link to all the information connected to a product, service, or idea.
 A brand often includes a specific logo, fonts, and colors.

-Direct marketing includes items like catalogs, postcards, direct mail, and email.
-The strength of direct marketing is that sent items can be tracked and their results measured by the sender.
-If you have ever received a donation request in the mail from a local nonprofit this is a form of direct marketing.
+Direct marketing includes catalogs, postcards, direct mail, and email.
+The strength of direct marketing is that items can be tracked and results measured by the sender.
+A weakness if this is rarely successful for the time and energy involved unless you can specifically target your audience.
+If you have ever received a donation request in the mail from a local nonprofit, this is a form of direct marketing.

 Graphic design is about visually communicating information.
-It includes both the designing and production sides of a product.
+It includes both the design and production sides of a product.

 A logo is a symbol representing the identity of a company or institution.

-Merchandising is about finding the right products, price, promotion and location on the store shelf.
+Merchandising is about finding the right products, price, promotion, and location on the store shelf.
 Merchandising can also refer to a brand or image from one product used to sell another.
-An example of this is how the Star Wars movies images are used to sell a variety of other items: action figures, games, toys, lunchboxes, clothing etc.

 Packaging and Labeling:

 Packaging is the science, art, and technology of enclosing or protecting products for distribution, storage, sale, and use.
-Labeling is any written, electronic, or graphic communication on the packaging, or on a separate but associated label.
+Labeling is any written, electronic, or graphic communication on packaging or a separate but associated label.

-A product is anything that can be offered to a market that might satisfy a want or need.
+A product is anything offered to a market that might satisfy a want or need.

 Promotion involves disseminating information about a product, product line, brand, or company.
-Promotion can include direct promotion where an advertiser paying an advertising agency to place an advert; or indirect promotion where the consumer is unaware that promotion is taking place, as are sponsorships or endorsements.
+Promotion can include direct promotion, where an advertiser pays an advertising agency to place an advert, or indirect promotion, where the consumer is unaware that promotion is taking place, as are sponsorships or endorsements.

-Promotional items are general merchandise given away free of charge in an effort to increase interest in, or sales of a product or service.
-Promotional items are often referred to as “novelty items”, “swag” or “tchotchkes.”
+Promotional items are general merchandise given away free of charge to increase interest in or sales of a product or service.
+Promotional items can be referred to as “novelty items,” “swag,” or “tchotchkes.”

 These efforts are designed to have an immediate impact on sales.
 These can include coupons, discounts, contests, rebates, and free samples.

 POP displays help to display a product.
-Such displays are generally located on an aisle, at the point where the decision to buy is made.
+Such displays are generally located on an aisle at the point where the decision to buy is made by a consumer.

 The POS is where you pay at the cash register.
-Many are already familiar with the POS area from trips to the grocery store.
-This is where candy and magazines are made available to captive shoppers while waiting in line.
+Many are already familiar with the POS areas at the grocery store where candy and magazines are made available to captive shoppers while standing in line.